-Farrell’s Custom Woodwork warrants all products for two (2) years after installation.
+Farrell’s Custom Woodwork warrants all products for one (1) year after installation.
 Any defects in product and/or craftmanship will be replaced at no fee (not including damage due to improper handling, cleaning products, or damage by other trades).

 Moisture & Humidity

 Solid wood can react to changes in temperature and/or humidity.
 These reactions may consist of (but are not limited to): warping, expansion, contraction, splitting, checking, discoloration, separation of joints and the decomposition of adhesives.
 We recommend our products be in a stable environment with moderate temperatures and a controlled humidity level of 35%.
 Farrell’s Custom Woodwork does everything in its power to minimize these natural occurrences, but cannot completely control or eliminate such issues.
 Farrell’s Custom Woodwork will not cover the cost to repair or replace defects attributed to temperature or humidity such as shrinking, warping or cracking.

 Farrell’s Custom woodwork uses the best materials available to construct all of our millwork and furniture.
 Farrell’s Custom Woodwork cannot put a guarantee colors due to the variances in woods natural color, grain, etc. We have no way to assure exact wood colors.
 Sample colors or grain may also vary.
 We utilize both solid and veneered wood products.
 Because of normal variations in the density and graining of wood itself, the same stain applied to different pieces of wood from the same species may result in some color variations.
 Using a color stain on wood may produce different color variances.
 Softer areas and end grain surfaces will accept more stain, and often end up darker in these areas.
 This is a natural reaction to stains and therefore potential color variations cannot be controlled.